erica/useful-things/README.md

 _See Speech and Dictation_

 ***Drag In View***
 Using damped harmonics to create a draggable drawer.
-Will add InformIT link when the post goes live.
+Write-up can be [found here](http://www.informit.com/articles/article.aspx?p=2217000).

 ***GIF Image View***
 This is a fairly simple implementation that assumes each GIF frame is linearly spaced out.
 Use <tt>initWithGIFImagePath:</tt> or <tt>loadGIFFromPath:</tt>.